isshiki/smarturls/docs/index.md

 Welcome to the official documentation for **SmartURLs** — a lightweight and flexible URL copying tool designed for developers, writers, researchers, and anyone who works with links.

-This site provides multi-language guides for SmartURLs features, starting with the **Custom Template System (v1.4.0+)**.
+This site provides multi-language guides for SmartURLs features, including the **Custom Template System (v1.4.0+)** and FAQ.

 ## 📚 Available Languages (16)